frederickfogerty/strakker/api_schema.md

 Implements OAuth 2 Password Grant methods

 ### Register
 **NOTE: only called from CMS.
-A new customer will be reffered to the website where there will be a form to complete and a PayPal link.
-Once they hae paid the ipn handler will create a login and password and send them the link to the lgin screen**
+A new customer will be refered to the website where there will be a form to complete and a PayPal link.
+Once they have paid, the ipn handler will create a login and password and send them the link to the login screen**

 ```
 Request Type: POST